 A decade of transition in the electric utility sector has made it a difficult place for investors, who face uncertainty around regulations, technological advances, and new entrants.
 Preventable Surprises works at the interface of asset managers and the companies they invest in, looking for levers the former can use to push the latter toward more sustainable business models.
 Utilities is a productive area for our work due to inevitable changes facing a sector that remains heavily reliant on fossil fuels.
 A successful transition to renewables in this industry could accelerate efforts to reduce emissions in line with the Paris Agreement.

-Earlier this year, we worked with PwC to bring together representatives of asset managers, NGOs, credit rating firms, regulators, and utilities for a wide-ranging discussion about challenges facing the sector.
+Earlier this year, we worked with PwC to bring together representatives of asset managers, NGOs, credit rating firms, regulators, and utilities for a wide-ranging discussion about challenges facing the sector in the UK.
 In a video created after the day-long session, participants reflected on what they learned and the challenges ahead.
 A PwC blog offered further insights.